kjkasi/EasyNetQWiki/Documentation/The-Advanced-API.md

         bool passive = false,
         bool durable = true,
         bool autoDelete = false,
+        bool @internal = false,
+        string alternateExchange = null,
-        bool @internal = false);
+        bool delayed = false);

 What the parameters mean:

     name:		The name of the exchange you want to create
     type:		The type of the exchange.
 It must be a valid AMQP exchange type.
 Use the static properties of the ExchangeType class to safely declare exchanges.
     passive:		Do not create an exchange.
-If the named exchange doesn't exist, throw an exception.
+If the named exchange doesn't exist, throw an exception. (default false)
-        (default false)
     durable:		Survive server restarts.
-If this parameter is false, the exchange will be removed when the server restarts.
+If this parameter is false, the exchange will be removed when the server restarts. (default true)
-        (default true)
-    autoDelete: Delete this exchange when the last queue is unbound.
+    autoDelete:		Delete this exchange when the last queue is unbound. (default false)
-        (default false)
-    internal: This exchange can not be directly used by publishers, but only used by exchange to exchange bindings.
+    internal:		This exchange can not be directly used by publishers, but only used by exchange to exchange bindings. (default false)
-        (default false)
+    alternateExchange:		Route messages to this exchange if they cannot be routed.
+    delayed:		If set, declars x-delayed-type exchange for routing delayed messages.

 Some examples: